eugene-khyst/ksqldb-event-souring/README.md

 Consumer commits offset of the last message after processing it.
 Consumer will continue consuming messages from where it left off in the offset after a restart.

+##### Drawbacks

+1. Commands have to be persisted.
+It's easy to flood the system with invalid commands that will take a lot of space in the storage.
+2. A command must generate one or more events (and never zero events).
+Otherwise, optimistic concurrency check implementation will work incorrectly.
+3. Adding event sourcing snapshotting is possible but will complicate the solution even more.
+   Snapshotting is an optimization technique where a snapshot of the aggregate's state is also saved, so an application can restore the current state of an aggregate from the snapshot instead of from scratch.

 ## <a name="56a081f86b7ec6a7d523c7e6d186f1a3"></a>Why ksqlDB?

-Kafka is not for event sourcing, isn't it?

-Kafka alone is not an event store, but Kafka and ksqlDB together allow building full-featured event stores.

-It is also possible to build event sourced systems with Kafka Streams.
-I find ksqlDB simpler and more convenient solution for event sourcing because Kafka Streams has a few limitations:
+It is possible to build event sourced systems with Kafka Streams, but I find ksqlDB simpler and more convenient solution for event sourcing because Kafka Streams has a few limitations:

 * Kafka Streams is a library for JVM (Java, Scala etc.) and not a server.
 * Kafka Streams DSL has steep learning curve compared to the SQL dialect of ksqlDB.